Jersey Shore: Atlantic Highlands

 Atlantic Highlands, which overlooks where the Atlantic Ocean and Raritan Bay meet at Sandy Hook, contains Mount Mitchill, the highest point on the eastern seaboard south of Maine, rising 266 ft above sea level.

 The Manhattan skyline can be seen from the borough's ridges and its shoreline.
 Pleasure, fishing, and commuter boats sail from its harbor, which was built from 1938 through 1940.
 It is the largest on the East Coast.

-SeaStreak ferry
+Seastreak ferry

-Atlantic Highlands is home to 715 craft, including the high-speed SeaStreak ferry service to New York City, which was introduced in 1986.
-SeaStreak ferry provides high-speed commuter service for residents on the Raritan Bayshore in northern Monmouth County to Manhattan in New York City.
+Atlantic Highlands is home to the high-speed Seastreak ferry service to New York City, which was introduced in 1986.
+SeaStreak ferry provides high-speed commuter service for residents on the Raritan Bayshore in northern Monmouth County to Manhattan.
 The ferry also offers seasonal sightseeing excursions.
 Many Jersey Shore residents board the ferry to travel to different points across the Tri-State area and New England coastline.
 Many New York residents board the ferry to travel to Atlantic Highlands and Sandy Hook Beach, along with the rest of the Jersey Shore region at large.